 These ones are the top 5 Christmas markets that you should definitely see in Italy.
 In any case, if you don’t happen to be in any of these cities around Christmas time, don’t worry! 🙂

 Basically every city has its own market.
 Even though they might not be so magical like these ones, you can still breathe a very nice atmosphere.
-Big and nice ones are for example hosted in all big cities: Milan, Rome, Verona, Naples, etc. Just check on the Internet and I’m sure you’ll find a market close to where you are.
+Big and nice ones are for example hosted in all big cities: Milan, Rome, Verona, Naples, etc. The verona christmas market is said to be one of the most magical.
+Just check on the Internet and I’m sure you’ll find a market close to where you are.

 So…it’s time to go shopping!
 Merry Christmas! 🎅